 On Saturday, nearly 250 marriages were granted, and 188 were performed.
 But before the parade on Sunday, there was one last challenge by the Republican party and Prop 8's Protect Marriage sponsors to stop them all.

 When Supreme Court Justice Anthony Kennedy refused to vacate the ruling, the Sunday weddings were allowed to continue.

-It allowed Hernandez and Wang and Montesa and Chang to go forward with the ceremonies they had long been waiting for.
+It allowed Hernandez and Wang to go forward with the ceremony they had long been waiting for.